mui/material-ui/docs/src/pages/demos/tooltips/tooltips.md

 ## Showing and hiding

 The tooltip is immediately shown when the user's mouse hovers over the element and immediately hides when the user's mouse leaves.
-A delay in showing or hiding the tooltip can be added through the inputs `enterDelay` and `leaveDelay`.
+A delay in showing or hiding the tooltip can be added through the properties `enterDelay` and `leaveDelay`.

 On mobile, the tooltip is displayed when the user longpresses the element and hides after a delay of 1500ms.
 You can disable this feature with the `disableTriggerTouch` property.